marioizquierdo/jquery.serializeJSON/README.md

 This solution is somehow verbose, but it is unobtrusive and ensures progressive enhancement, because it works without JavaScript as well.

-But, to make things easier, `serializeJSON` includes the option `checkboxUncheckedValue` and the possibility to add the attribute `data-unckecked-value` to the checkboxes.
+But, to make things easier, `serializeJSON` includes the option `checkboxUncheckedValue` and the possibility to add the attribute `data-unchecked-value` to the checkboxes.

 Option: